Symptoms of Autism:

 • Refuses to cuddle

 Young autistic kids might also show language problems.
-They have difficulty expressing their needs and therefore might use gestures instead of words to show undue distress or laugh for unknown reasons.
-Some patients have rudimentary language skills, but these might not be enough for communication.
-The young children also show abnormal speech patterns without expression or intonation and might also repeat phrases (echolalia).
+They have difficulty expressing their needs and might use gestures instead of words to show undue distress or laugh for unknown reasons.
+Some patients have rudimentary language skills, which might not be enough for communication.
+Young children also show abnormal speech patterns without expression or intonation and might repeat phrases (echolalia).
 Some might, however, learn how to read.

 1. Nonverbal and verbal communication